codio-content/Coding_with_Javascript-2D_Arrays/.guides/content/Dynamic-2D-array-in-Javascript-e449.md

-In this example, we are creating a new array and populating it with some rows and columns.
+Look at the example code on the left.
+The code creates a new array and populates it with some rows and columns.

-You can see how we have filled each 'cell' in the array.
+Each 'cell' in the array is filled when the code runs.

 {Run the code}(node content/1-overview/write.js)